aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/README.md

 ### Cost

 _You are responsible for the cost of the AWS services used while running this Guidance.
-As of April 2025, the cost for running this Guidance with the default settings in the `us-east01` US East (N. Virginia)) region is approximately **$<n.nn>** per month for processing ( <nnnnn> records )._

 _We recommend creating a [Budget](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-managing-costs.html) through [AWS Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
 Prices are subject to change.
 For full details, refer to the pricing webpage for each AWS service used in this Guidance._

 ### Sample Cost Table

 The following tables provide sample cost breakdown for deploying this guidance with the default parameters in the US East (N. Virginia) Region for one month.
-As of July, 2025 the costs for running this Guidance with the default settings in the US East (N. Virginia) `us-east-1` region are shown below for HyperPod SLURM and EKS based clusters respectively:
+As of September, 2025 the monthly costs for running this Guidance with the default settings in the US East (N. Virginia) `us-east-1` region are shown below for HyperPod SLURM and EKS based clusters, respectively:

 #### HyperPod cluster with SLURM Infrastructure